msaltnet/smtm/README-en_us.md

 There are 6 mode for each features.
 - 0: simulator with interative mode
 - 1: execute single simulation
-- 2: controller for real trading
+- 2: interactive mode controller for real trading
 - 3: telegram chatbot controller
 - 4: mass simulation with config file
 - 5: make config file for mass simulation

 ### Interactive mode simulator
-run with only mode
+Run the interactive mode simulator with the command below.

 ```
 python -m smtm --mode 0
 ```

 ### Execute single simulation
-run with mode and simulation setting parameters
+Running a single simulation with the command below with the simulation parameters will return the results.

 ```
 python -m smtm --mode 1 --budget 50000 --from_dash_to 201220.170000-201221 --term 0.1 --strategy 0 --currency BTC
 ```

 ### Run controller for trading
-run with mode and initial setting parameters
+Use the command below to run the default demo trading program with initial values.
+The demo runs in interactive mode, allowing you to start, stop, and view results based on your inputs.

 ```
 python -m smtm --mode 2 --budget 50000 --term 60 --strategy 0 --currency ETH
 ```